What you should consider about before purchase pressure switches?

 Proof and Burst Pressures

 Overpressure ratings include proof and burst pressure specifications.
-Proof pressure is the amount of overpressure that can be applied to the pressure switches without causing damage.
+Proof pressure is the amount of overpressure that can be applied to the switches without causing damage.
 The pressure switches can be exposed to pressure reaching the proof pressure rating, and be expected to work properly when the pressure returns to within the rated operating pressure range.

-Burst pressure is the amount of overpressure applied at which the pressure switches will certainly be damaged.
-Physical damage to the pressure switches may occur at any point between the proof pressure and burst pressure.
 Because proof pressure ratings are determined in a laboratory under controlled conditions including rate of pressure change and temperature, they should be considered a reference value.
-It is not uncommon for pressure switches in the field to experience pressure surges and spikes that cause damage if a switch with too low of a proof pressure rating was selected.
+It is not uncommon for switches in the field to experience pressure surges and spikes that cause damage if a switch with too low of a proof pressure rating was selected.
 Typically solid state switches have lower proof pressure ratings and are most sensitive to overpressure conditions.
-Electromechanical switches with a diaphragm generally have higher overpressure ratings than solid state switches.
-Piston design switches have very high overpressure ratings and are the most reliable when subjected to pressure surges or spikes, and applications where the normal working pressure is above the nominal range of the switch.
-If pressure surges or spikes are anticipated in an application, a pressure switches with a high proof pressure should be selected to avoid damage.

 System pressure

-Knowing your normal and maximum system pressures will help in selecting a pressure switches with appropriate minimum and maximum operating parameters.
+Knowing your normal and maximum system pressures will help in selecting a switch with appropriate minimum and maximum operating parameters.
 Once your set point is established, other factors to consider are vacuum and/or surge pressure that could affect switch operation.
-This would involve maximum working pressure, over range pressure, and proof pressure specifications of a pressure switches.
-The relationship between set point and system pressure has a direct effect on switch performance and life.

 Electrical considerations

 Micro-switches are available in a variety of configurations.
-The most common for electro-mechanical pressure switches is 15A, 480VAC SPDT (single pole, double throw).
+The most common for electro-mechanical switches is 15A, 480VAC SPDT (single pole, double throw).
 The advantage of a SPDT micro-switch is that it offers wiring flexibility to either open or close on pressure change.
 Other micro-switches available include 1A with gold contacts, useful when working with a PLC, or at the upper end, 30A when switching certain high voltage heaters or motors.

 Adjustable micro-switches help with deadband adjustment.
 A DPDT (double pole, double throw) micro-switch would provide two simultaneous functions off of one micro-switch.
 If a low-high limit alarm and shutdown were required, there are pressure switches that include two SPDT micro-switches that are independently settable.